declerke/declerke/README.md

 # 🛠️ Data Engineer | Kenya-Focused Pipelines & Analytics

 # 📈 Professional Summary:
 I am an analytical and self-driven Data Engineer and recent BSc IT graduate building production-grade data systems from the ground up.
-My work centres on designing end-to-end pipelines — from raw ingestion through transformation and storage to BI dashboards — with a focus on Kenya-domain problems in fintech, aviation, employment intelligence, and real estate.
+My work centres on designing end-to-end pipelines, from raw ingestion through transformation and storage to BI dashboards, with a focus on Kenya-domain problems in fintech, aviation, employment intelligence, and real estate.

-I specialise in a practical tech stack built through 43+ open-source projects — including Airflow, Kafka, dbt, and GCP — to transform raw data into validated, observable intelligence.
+I specialise in a practical tech stack built through 43+ open-source projects, including Airflow, Kafka, dbt, and GCP, to transform raw data into validated, observable intelligence.
 I am passionate about engineering reliable data ecosystems that are containerised, testable, and built to run in production environments.

 ## ⛓️ Data Engineering Core:
 * **Batch & Streaming Pipelines**: Building end-to-end data workflows using **Apache Airflow** for orchestration and **Apache Kafka** for real-time streaming and decoupled ingestion.